 Advanced Types

-decorated classes.
-All of the advanced types support the use of Optional
+that use Enum or @spock decorated classes.
+All of the advanced types support the use of Optional and setting

 default values.
 Example usage of advanced types can be found in the unittests